funwithbrains/funwithbrains.github.io/_games/mafia_vampires.md

 ### Other Rules

-Editing or deleting posts is anti-fun.
+Editing or deleting posts in-game is anti-fun.
 You must live with your typos for all eternity (or until the Vampires get you).

 It is anti-fun to communicate about the game outside of the game.